MartinFeineis/Library/Linux/Android.md

 mv /system/priv-app/LineageSetupWizard /sdcard/
 ```
 ### Additional Steps
-I also tried to add all the permissions from the [perms][perms.txt] File.
+I also tried to add all the permissions from the [perms](perms.txt) File.
 I then looped over that file and applied all permissions through adb.
 ```
 while read in; do adb shell pm grant com.google.android.setupwizard "$in"; done < perms.txt
 ```
+After I did this the Setup Wizard still crashed but several steps later in the
+provisiong process.
+Also moving the Google Setup Wizard to sdcard insetad of the Lineage one
+started the Tablet but the __Home__ Buttone and the __List App__ Button didn't work.